 metals that were mined thousands of years ago are potentially still with us

-in the periodic table; they cannot be reduced to simpler forms, yet Peter is
+in the periodic table, they cannot be reduced to a simpler form.
+One day God will destroy

-of the lamb will live forever in paradise.
+these things and they live forever in paradise.

 1Pet 1-18,19